rangasai12/GPT-RESUME/README.md

 - Resume should be in a new Company Name folder

 ## NOTE
-- Not very optimized with the token usage
+- Not very optimized with the token usage ( USES LOTS OF TOKENS )
 - Assumes that you have a single latex file with all the content
 - Cross check the resume once